Armed Forces Day set to return to town

 Horsham is set to be invaded by military vehicles from across the ages as the town shows it support for the country’s armed forces this weekend.

-Historic military vehicles along with special displays and music will be hosted around the town centre on Sunday (July 1) as the Horsham Armed Forces Day returns.
+Historic military vehicles along with special displays and music will be hosted around the town centre today (July 1) as the Horsham Armed Forces Day returns.

 The event has been organised by the Horsham Branch of the Royal British Legion along with Horsham District Council and will see lots of different events and activities held from 10.30am.